Skip to main content

 You may never decide to change these settings, as the defaults were designed to be logical.
 Unless you are an advanced Visio user, you will likely not make changes to these settings.

-If you do make changes here, these changes will affect all users of SI, i.e., this is not a local setting.
+If you make changes here, they will affect all users of SI; this is not a local setting.

 In the D-Tools SI window within Visio, click the Manage Shapes button and click Selection Settings.